-The carrying value of goodwill at August 30, 2014 and August 31, 2013 was \$367.8 million.
+The carrying value of goodwill at August 29, 2015 and August 30, 2014 was \$391.9 million and \$367.8 million, respectively.
 During fiscal fourth quarter of 2013, we recorded an \$18.3 million goodwill impairment charge in our Other business activities related to the goodwill of AutoAnything and a \$4.1 million impairment charge to AutoAnything's trade name.
 The \$4.1 million impairment charge resulted in a remaining carrying value of \$24.6 million at August 31, 2013.
-We also determined AutoAnything is not likely to achieve the operating income targets necessary to earn the contingent consideration.
+We also determined AutoAnything was not likely to achieve the operating income targets necessary to earn the contingent consideration.
 Therefore, these impairment charges were offset by an adjustment of \$23.3 million to the contingent consideration liability to reflect its fair value at August 31, 2013.
-No impairment charges were recognized in our Other business activities in previous fiscal years.
-No impairment charges were recognized in the Auto Parts Stores reporting segment during fiscal 2014 or in previous fiscal years.
-We do not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions used to evaluate goodwill or indefinite-lived intangibles.
+No impairment charges were recognized in our Other business activities in fiscal 2014 and fiscal 2015.
+No impairment charges were recognized in the Auto Parts Stores reporting segment during fiscal 2015 or in previous fiscal years.